PranavShirole/PranavShirole.github.io/_posts/2021-06-16-python_basics_2.md

 ---
 layout: post
 title: Python Basics - Part 2
-subtitle: Part 2 of a Python tutorial for beginners.
 tags: [python]
 ---

+This is Part 2 of a Python tutorial for beginners.

 ### Index